jSherz/jsj-blog/_posts/2023-02-26-debugging-ts-js-cdk-projects.md

 if(images.length===0){debugger;throw new Error("No AMI found that matched the search criteria")}
 ```

-This then begins the challenge of having your debugger/editor stop in the file
+Then begins the challenge of having your debugger/editor stop in the file and
-and not crash.
-I hate to say it, but unless you're sitting on a machine with
+not crash.
+I hate to say it, but unless you're sitting on a machine with bags
-bags of memory, I'd replace that `debugger` statement with a `console.log` and
+of memory, I'd replace that `debugger` statement with a `console.log` and try
-try to spend as little time debugging in aws-cdk as possible.
+to spend as little time debugging in aws-cdk as possible.
 How hypocritical!

 ## Conclusion

 As with many other areas of JavaScript/TypeScript development, debugging in CDK
 projects is still harder than it should be.
 I hope these tips help!
 If you're a
-bit of a debugging-guru and a colleague asks for help with their whopping stack
+bit of a debugging guru and a colleague asks for help with their whopping stack
 of console.logs, share the love and show them why a "proper" debugger can
 save them a whole heap of time.